Employee asking for Salary for notice period - She has given resignation due to her own issues

 PURPOSE:

-If the management terminates suddenly, the employee will face hardship and to compensate this hardship to certain extent, 30 days notice or 30 days pay is given.
+If the management terminates suddenly, the employee will face hardship, and to compensate for this hardship to a certain extent, 30 days' notice or 30 days' pay is given.

-Logically, bot parties can say that they do not want the compensation.
+Logically, both parties can say that they do not want the compensation.

 saswatabanerjee

-You need to see the relevant clauses in appointment letter, standing orders, hr manual (assuming given to emoloyees) and terms of employment if any.
-Some companies have a clause saying management has a right to accept resignation with or without notice, at their choice.
-If you have a clause to that effect, then you can relieve her and not pay
+You need to see the relevant clauses in the appointment letter, standing orders, HR manual (assuming given to employees), and terms of employment if any.
+Some companies have a clause stating that management has the right to accept resignation with or without notice, at their choice.
+If you have a clause to that effect, then you can relieve her and not pay.

-In any other case, younhave to pay notice period salary even if you do not want her in the office.
-If you wish to take a humane view and if you consider your reputation in job market (and also you may need to interact with the same person in another company on professional basis) then you must pay for the notice period.
-She may face financial hardships If she loses 1 months salary.
-It's not a good idea to have someone leave with a bad idea of your company when it could be avoided.
+In any other case, you have to pay the notice period salary even if you do not want her in the office.
+If you wish to take a humane view and consider your reputation in the job market (and also you may need to interact with the same person in another company on a professional basis), then you must pay for the notice period.
+She may face financial hardships if she loses one month's salary.
+It's not a good idea to have someone leave with a bad impression of your company when it could be avoided.

-There is a practice of gardening leave in western economies that apply to senior employees.
-It's a period for which they get paid, can't work for anyone else or join next job, but are not wanted in office (confidentiality issues).
-At the same time available for anything the company might need.
-Unfortunately few companies follow that in india
+There is a practice of gardening leave in Western economies that applies to senior employees.
+It's a period for which they get paid, can't work for anyone else or join the next job, but are not wanted in the office (confidentiality issues).
+At the same time, they are available for anything the company might need.
+Unfortunately, few companies follow that in India.

 Pani Ram Arya